CONCEPT

 Here in Vicenza, I found a unique opportunity to realize this plan: an opera festival where the surroundings lead us back to the sources: to create a balance of music and drama without unnecessary additions to a performance.

-We will offer an alternative to the usual trends of the international opera scene.
-We will share Palladio’s magic with the world.
 The Teatro Olimpico was built for performances – we shall fill this space again with music and drama.